Ph.D., Theoretical and Applied Mechanics, Cornell University

-At Shimer, I have taught the entire Natural Sciences core curriculum, Integrative Studies 2, Humanities 2 and 3, and electives or tutorials on the history of the English language, Old English, Old Norse, Beowulf, The Lord of the Rings, precalculus, calculus, chemistry, technology & ethics, computational linguistics, and Gödel, Escher, Bach.
+At Shimer, I have taught the entire Natural Sciences core curriculum, Integrative Studies 2, Humanities 1, 2, and 3, and electives or tutorials on the history of the English language, Old English, Old Norse, Beowulf, The Lord of the Rings, precalculus, calculus, chemistry, technology & ethics, computational linguistics, and Gödel, Escher, Bach.

 Away from Shimer, I have taught ice skating, mathematics, fluid mechanics, and writing.

 My main research areas are the history of ice skating and historical linguistics (especially the Germanic languages).
-These go together well because I spend a lot of time carefully reading old texts to find out as much as I can about medieval ice skating.
+These go together well because I spend a lot of time carefully reading old texts to find out as much as I can about ancient and medieval ice skating.
 My recent paper “The similarity of bone skates and skis” is about skating and skiing in Old Norse literature.

 I also enjoy using math and science to understand events in literature and mythology, such as how fast Vikings could skate and how Odin’s eight-legged horse managed to run.